Continuous Renal Replacement Therapy (CRRT)

 A specialized machine takes your child’s blood through an intravenous (IV) catheter to an artificial kidney (hemofilter).
 The artificial kidney removes excess fluid and waste products then returns the “clean” blood to your child’s body.

-There are several diseases that can cause acute kidney failure.
-In some cases, the child’s kidneys may not be able to remove the normal waste products that build up in the blood or they may not be able to remove fluid which can lead to severe swelling of the body and organs.
-A few of the conditions that may benefit from CRRT are listed below.
+Several diseases can cause acute kidney failure.
+In some cases, your child’s kidneys may not remove the normal waste products in the blood.
+Or they may not remove fluid, which can lead to severe swelling of the body and organs.
+Some conditions that may benefit from CRRT are:

 - Acute tubular necrosis – Damage to tube-shaped ducts in the kidneys that help filter blood